MCC suspends three members following altercation in Lord’s Long Room

 “It is alleged players and staff from the Australian team were verbally abused, with some being physically contacted, as they made their way to lunch through the members’ area.”

+“I wasn’t going to stand by and cop it, so I just talked to a few of them.
+A few of them were throwing out some pretty big allegations and I just called them up on it.

+“They kept going and I was like, ‘well, it’s your membership here’, so I was just pointing them out.
+It’s pretty disrespectful to be honest.
+I just expect a lot better from the members.”

-England captain Stokes was not asked specifically about the exchange in the Long Room, but did enjoy hearing the Lord’s crowd, known as one of the most politest sporting venues in the world, boo the tourists’ for most of day five.
+England captain Stokes was not asked specifically about the exchange in the Long Room, but did enjoy hearing the crowd at Lord’s, known as one of the most politest sporting venues in the world, boo the tourists for most of day five.

 He admitted: “It was pretty mad, wasn’t it?
 It wasn’t until I got out and went on the balcony to watch the remaining half-an-hour, I thought I had never heard Lord’s like this.